dalesgit/logseq/pages/SD Training Nov 14.md

 		- We all talk in metaphors.
 		- Listening while honoring the SDee's language
-		- Use of timeline in looking at the place of suffering / grief in their life -
+		- Use of timeline in looking at the place of suffering / grief in their life
+		- suffering is different from **pain** -- suffering has to do with identity as well as circumstances -
+-